jakimowb/eo-time-series-viewer/doc/source/user_guide/timeseries.rst

 * **nb**: number of bands
 * **image**: path to the raster file

-You can add new rasters to the time series by clicking |mActionAddRasterLayer| :superscript:`Add image to time series`.
+You can add new rasters to the time series by clicking |mActionAddRasterLayer|.
-Remove them by selecting the desired rows in the table (click on the row number) and pressing the |mActionRemoveTSD| :superscript:`Remove image from time series` button.
+Remove them by selecting the desired rows in the table (click on the row number) and pressing the |mActionRemoveTSD|
+button.

 .. tip::